What Happens If You Eat Expired Chicken Broth?

 Nutrient Degradation

-As chicken broth ages, its nutritional content may degrade, reducing its overall quality and potential health benefits.
+As chicken broth ages, its nutritional content may degrade, reducing its overall quality and potential nutritional quality.
 Consuming expired broth may not provide the same nutritional value as fresh broth, impacting your overall diet.

 Unpleasant Taste and Odor

 Expired chicken broth may develop an off-putting taste and odor due to the breakdown of ingredients.
-Consuming broth that has gone bad can result in a spoiled dining experience and potentially cause digestive discomfort.
+Consuming broth that has gone bad can can increase the likelihood of a spoiled dining experience and potentially cause digestive discomfort.

 Tips for Ensuring Food Safety with Chicken Broth